jboss-container-images/amqstreams-1-openshift-image/examples/README.md

 # Examples

-This folder contains different examples of AMQ Streams custom resources and demonstrates how they can be used.
+This folder contains different examples of Red Hat Streams for Apache Kafka custom resources and demonstrates how they can be used.

 * [Kafka cluster](./kafka)
     * Kafka deployments with different types of storage